jeli-pro/jeli-app-shell/docs/flow.todo.md

 ===

+data demo page: calendar view: dynamic-view make the item drag drop works between days in month. currently it can be drag but cannot drop

+=== DOING

-data demo page: when user open data demo page that automatically show as overlay side pane,the UI UX should be like notion, where every data points are editable and can be dragged drop reorder
+data demo page: dynamic-view: when user open data demo detail page that automatically show as overlay side pane,the UI UX should be like notion, where every data points are editable and can be dragged drop reorder

 ===